neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/EssentialDesignPatterns.rst

 In AOP there is focus on building reusable components that can be wired together to create a cohesive architecture.
 This goal becomes increasingly difficult because as the size and complexity of an application expands, so does its dependencies.
-One technique to aliviate dependancy management is through Dependency Injection (DI).
+One technique to aliviate dependency management is through Dependency Injection (DI).

 Dependency Injection (DI) is a technique by which a package can request and gain